razsbg/runnar/README.md

 # runnar
-An app that make planing jogging laps easier for me &amp; My running partner.
+An app that make planing jogging laps easier for me &amp; my running partner.